Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Published:

-A mobile card terminal is essential today for food trucks, street-food stalls and market vendors in Switzerland: around 91 % of Swiss consumers prefer contactless payment.
-The right device needs an integrated 4G SIM for changing locations, a battery that lasts at least a full market day, and must accept debit cards (Visa Debit, Debit Mastercard), credit cards and TWINT.
-For Swiss SMEs, costs depending on provider are a monthly rental from around CHF 9–25 or a one-off purchase from around CHF 79–200, plus transaction fees of typically 1.3–2.5 % per payment.
+A mobile card terminal is currently a must for food trucks, street food stalls, and market vendors in Switzerland: around 91 % of Swiss consumers prefer contactless payment.
+The appropriate device requires an integrated 4G SIM for changing locations, a battery that lasts at least a full market day, and must accept debit cards (Visa Debit, Debit Mastercard), credit cards, as well as TWINT.
+For Swiss SMEs, the costs lie, depending on the provider, at a monthly rental from approx. EUR 9–25 or a one-time purchase from approx. EUR 79–200, plus transaction fees of typically 1.3–2.5 % per payment.

-This guide shows you step by step which requirements a terminal must meet for mobile catering use, which card types and payment methods are relevant in Switzerland, how to ensure connectivity on the road, and what the solution costs concretely.
+This guide shows you step-by-step which requirements a terminal for mobile catering use must meet, which card types and payment methods are relevant in Switzerland, how you ensure connectivity on the go, and what the solution concretely costs you.

 1. Why a mobile terminal is indispensable for food trucks and market stalls

-Anyone selling at a weekly market, at a festival or at changing locations knows the situation: customers stand in front of the truck, have no cash - and move on to the next stall.
+Anyone selling at a weekly market, at a festival, or at changing locations knows the situation: customers stand in front of the truck, have no cash – and move on to the next stall.
 In Switzerland, cashless payment has become the standard in recent years.
 The Swiss Payment Monitor 2024 shows that debit and credit cards as well as TWINT are the most frequently used payment methods.
-Anyone who accepts cash only loses revenue every day.
+Anyone accepting exclusively cash loses turnover daily.

-A mobile card terminal solves this problem: it is wireless, battery-powered and connects to the payment network via mobile network or WLAN.
-You can switch it on in the food truck in the morning and charge it again after the last market day in the evening.
-No power connection, no LAN cable, no dependence on a fixed location.
+A mobile card terminal solves this problem: it is wireless, battery-operated, and connects to the payment network via mobile network or WLAN.
+You can switch it on in the food truck in the morning and charge it again in the evening after the last market day.
+No power connection, no LAN cable, no dependency on a fixed location.
 For mobile catering businesses, this is the basic requirement to be able to offer all payment methods that Swiss customers expect.

 2. Requirements for a food truck terminal: battery, 4G, robustness, compactness

-Not every mobile terminal is suitable for the tough everyday life on the street.
+Not every mobile terminal is suitable for the harsh daily routine on the street.
 Food truck operators and market vendors work under conditions that differ significantly from a retail store.
-The following four criteria are decisive.
+The following four criteria are crucial.

 Battery life

-A typical market day lasts 8-12 hours.
-The terminal must manage this time without recharging, even with high transaction volumes.
-Make sure the manufacturer specifies a capacity of at least 2’500 mAh or a runtime of 300+ transactions per charge.
-Terminals with an integrated receipt printer consume more power - if you print receipts, expect a shorter runtime.
+A typical market day lasts 8–12 hours.
+The terminal must manage this period of time without recharging, even with high transaction volume.
+Make sure that the manufacturer specifies a capacity of at least 2,500 mAh or a running time of 300+ transactions per charge.
+Terminals with an integrated receipt printer consume more power – if you print receipts, expect a shorter running time.

 4G mobile network (SIM)

-At markets and festivals, stable WLAN is rarely available.
-An integrated SIM card with 4G connection is therefore essential for mobile businesses.
-Most providers in Switzerland supply their terminals with a preinstalled SIM, with data transmission included in the rental or purchase price.
+At markets and festivals, there is rarely stable WLAN.
+An integrated SIM card with a 4G connection is therefore mandatory for mobile businesses.
+Most providers in Switzerland deliver their terminals with a pre-installed SIM, where the data transmission is included in the rental price or purchase price.
 Additional roaming or data costs usually do not apply within Switzerland.

 Robustness

-A food truck terminal is exposed to grease splashes, moisture, heat and occasional knocks.
-Housings made of robust plastic with rubber protection, splash protection and a scratch-resistant display are important.
-Glass displays without protection can be damaged quickly in day-to-day catering.
-Some providers offer protective covers as accessories.
+A food truck terminal is exposed to grease splashes, moisture, heat, and occasional impacts.
+Recipient housings made of robust plastic with rubber protection, splash water protection, and a scratch-resistant display are important.
+Glass displays without protection can be quickly damaged in daily catering routines.
+Some providers offer protective cases as accessories.

 Compactness

-Space on a food truck counter is limited.
-A terminal in smartphone format (approx. 15 × 8 cm) can be placed easily next to the cash register, grill and drinks.
-Larger devices with integrated printers are more practical for printed receipts, but they need more space.
+On a food truck counter, space is limited.
+A terminal in smartphone format (approx. 15 × 8 cm) can be easily placed next to the cash register, grill, and drinks.
+Larger devices with an integrated printer are indeed more practical for printed receipts, but need more space.

 3. Which card types must the terminal accept?

-Switzerland is currently undergoing a changeover in debit cards.
-The previous Maestro card from Mastercard and V Pay from Visa have been gradually replaced by the new successors Debit Mastercard and Visa Debit for several years.
-Maestro cards are no longer issued by Swiss banks, but existing cards continue to work until the expiry date printed on them.
-This transition affects you directly as a food truck operator: your terminal must accept both the old and the new card types.
+Switzerland is currently going through a transition regarding debit cards.
+The former Maestro card by Mastercard and V Pay by Visa have been gradually replaced for several years by the new successors Debit Mastercard and Visa Debit.
+Maestro cards are no longer newly issued by Swiss banks, but existing cards continue to run until their printed expiry date.
+This transition directly affects you as a food truck operator: your terminal must accept both the old and the new card types.

 Your mobile terminal should support at least the following payment methods: